sourcefuse/loopback4-microservice-catalog/packages/cli/src/generators/microservice/docs/docker-builds.md

                   docker:push, docker:tag, docker:retag, helm-update, nft
 ```

 All three Dockerfiles take `SERVICE_NAME` and `FROM_FOLDER` as build args, and the build context is always the repo root.
-They also make the same runtime layout: the service's `dist`, `package.json`, `public` and env files sit at `/home/node/app`, and local packages go in `/home/node/app/packages`.
-Keep it that way.
+They also make the same runtime layout, which is the repo layout: the root `node_modules` is at `/home/node/app/node_modules`, the service is at `/home/node/app/<services|facades>/<name>` with its own nested `node_modules`, local packages are at `/home/node/app/packages`, and `WORKDIR` is the service folder.
+Keep it that way. npm nests a package in the service's `node_modules` only when its version conflicts with the hoisted one.
+If we merge the nested folder into the root one, every package gets the service's version.
 A code build puts `dist` on top of whichever full build came last.
 If the layouts drift apart, a code build writes files to the wrong place.

+Images built before this layout have `dist` at `/home/node/app`.
+The first build after an upgrade must be a full build of every package (`BUILD_ALL_PACKAGES=true`).

 ## How the pipeline picks a mode